 Michael Garfield (1h 6m 45s):

-Well, I guess maybe like the desperate question here is, have we crossed the Rubicon as a society or are we going to be able to reconstruct reliable metrics amidst this kind of exponential change that we're undergoing basically?
-Are we now like sort of chronically and fatally over fit to a lost world?
+I guess maybe like the desperate question here is, have we crossed the Rubicon as a society or are we going to be able to reconstruct reliable metrics amidst this kind of exponential change that we're undergoing?
+Basically are we now like sort of chronically and fatally over fit to a lost world?
 Or what is it in your work that gives you hope that we will find the nuance with which to answer this kind of question?

 Cris Moore (1h 7m 22s):

-Yeah, I don't know.
+I don't know.
 And I don't know what fraction of human beings were actually involved in building that consensus in the past.
 I don't know what fraction of human beings were actually enamored of nuance and subtlety in the past.
-You know, we may be looking partly at fictional, you know, golden ages that never actually existed
+We may be looking partly at fictional golden ages that never actually existed.

 Michael Garfield (1h 7m 48s):

-Yeah.
-I mean, I think many of the things that we call societal consensus is consensus we're actually in reality, just consensus is of the elite at the time.
-And opening up society to people who are not elite is probably a good thing, but that also means alluding to what you're saying, trying to build broader of thinking about things and actually listening and actually learning and be willing to being willing to admit that you might be wrong, right?
-I mean, in high school, we teach our students that the scientific method is all who he about.
-You have a hypothesis and then you design an experiment and that's not the scientific method.
+I think many of the things that we call societal consensus is consensi we're actually in reality, just consensus is of the elite at the time.
+And opening up society to people who are not elite is probably a good thing.
+But that also means alluding to what you're saying, trying to build broader norms of thinking about things and actually listening and actually learning and be willing to admit that you might be wrong.
+In high school, we teach our students that the scientific method is all this hooey about you have a hypothesis and then you design an experiment and that's not the scientific method.

 Cris Moore (1h 8m 34s):

-That's, you know, maybe a handful of science has actually worked that way.
-Maybe particle physics works that way, but most fundamentally the scientific method is being willing to admit that you might be wrong and that you don't know everything yet, and that you want to learn more that's the scientific method.
-And it would be great to have that be a more broader, a more broadly accepted goal in society.
+Maybe a handful of science has actually worked that way.
+Maybe particle physics works that way, but most fundamentally the scientific method is being willing to admit that you might be wrong and that you don't know everything yet, and that you want to learn more.
+That's the scientific method.
+And it would be great to have that be a more broadly accepted goal in society.
 I'm not sure how to get that across there.
-There are some glimmers that I like, there's this thing called deliberative democracy, where rather than asking everybody to vote, and rather than having everybody post a little thing on social media, you get like a hundred people from your town from different walks of life together in a room for three days and give them access to experts and let them ask those experts questions.
+There are some glimmers that I like.
+There's this thing called deliberative democracy, where rather than asking everybody to vote, and rather than having everybody post a little thing on social media, you get like a hundred people from your town, from different walks of life together in a room for three days and give them access to experts and let them ask those experts questions.